tesorrells/RF-Drone-Detection/hardware_notes.md

 - SSH: By default, you can only connect to the TK1 using ssh password authentication from the local network.
 In order to connect remotely, you will have to use public key authentication.

 # Initial Hardware Setup
 *Note:* Make sure to have a USB-RS232 serial adapter available with Null Modem adapter.
-This provides a more reliable method of communication with the device than SSH / HDMI when something goes awry.
+This provides a more reliable method of communication with the device than SSH / HDMI when something goes awry. **Note that the serial console is unsecured by default**
 ## Flashing the Jetson Tegra TK1
 ### Important Notes BEFORE Flashing
 While you *may* be able to flash using the Jetson Jetpack GUI, I found it more straightforward to reflash from the command line using Ubuntu.
 If using the offical Jetson Jetpack to flash, it does not work with Ubuntu 18.04+, requires Ubuntu 16.04 (although Nvidia forums have a fix, it appears to only work for newer Jetson models).
 Unclear if flashing using this method through a VM is possible.